A growing demand for living shorelines

 In 2019, The Florida Fish and Wildlife Conservation Commission (FWC) released a curriculum to help marine contractors learn to install living shorelines.
 The curriculum develops skills contractors need to design, permit, implement, monitor, and maintain living shorelines for property owners, either alone or in addition to an existing seawall or other structure.

-This January 19-20th, 2021, Florida Sea Grant Agents are partnering to offer a virtual version of the course.
-The course will cover the entire curriculum created by FWC and include a self-guided shoreline site visit.
+In 2021, Florida Sea Grant Agents are offered three editions of a virtual version of the course.
+The course covered the entire curriculum created by FWC and included a self-guided shoreline site visit.
 Contractors, regulatory staff, and other living shoreline practitioners from around Florida are invited to participate in this course.
 The course fee includes a full-color copy of the manual, continuing education units (see below), and instructional resources.
-CLICK HERE TO REGISTER NOW!

-Day 1 (Jan 19th) features live online content from 8:30 AM – 12:30 PM and Day 2 (Jan 20th) features live online content from 1 – 5 PM.
-In the intervening time (afternoon of Day 1 or morning of Day 2), participants will be asked to complete a shoreline site visit using materials presented in the curriculum.
+Day 1 featured live online content from 8:30 AM – 12:30 PM and Day 2 featured live online content from 1 – 5 PM.
+In the intervening time (afternoon of Day 1 or morning of Day 2), participants were asked to complete a shoreline site visit using materials presented in the curriculum.
 There are many living shoreline sites available to visit depending on where participants are based.
-Registrants will be given guidance on selecting a site to visit if they do not already have one in mind.
+Registrants were given guidance on selecting a site to visit if they did not already have one in mind.

 Continuing Education Credits offered: